Proof of identity

 Depending on what type of transaction you are conducting with us, a range of proof of identity documents can be accepted.

-If you have changed your name you will need to provide documentation relating to your name change; for example: divorce papers, marriage certificate, change of name certificate, deed poll papers or licence to change name documentation.
+If you have changed your name you will need to provide documentation relating to your name change; for example: divorce papers, marriage certificate, change of name certificate or licence to change name documentation.